FuelLabs/sway/sway-book/src/documentation/language/control-flow/match/index.md

 # match

-[If expressions](if-expressions.md) can be used to check a large number of conditions however there is an alternative syntax which allows us to perform advanced pattern matching.
+[If expressions](../if-expressions.md) can be used to check a large number of conditions however, there is an alternative syntax which allows us to perform advanced pattern matching.

 A `match` expression matches on a variable and checks each case, also known as an `arm`, to see which branch of logic should be performed.